Change your MDM authority

-- When the Intune service detects that a tenant’s MDM authority has changed, it sends out a notification message to all the enrolled devices to check in and synchronize with the service (this is outside of the regularly scheduled check-in).
-Therefore, after the MDM authority for the tenant has been changed from hybrid to Intune standalone, all the devices that are powered on and online will connect with the service, receive the new MDM authority, and be managed by Intune standalone going forward.
-There will be no interruption to the management and protection of these devices.
+- When the Intune service detects that a tenant’s MDM authority has changed, it sends out a notification message to all the enrolled devices to check in and synchronize with the service.
+This behavior is outside of the regularly scheduled check-in.
+Therefore, after you change the MDM authority for the tenant from hybrid to Intune standalone, all the devices that are powered on and online connect with the service, receive the new MDM authority, and are managed by Intune standalone.
+There is no interruption to the management and protection of these devices.

 - Devices that are either powered off or offline during (or shortly after) the change in MDM authority connect to and synchronize with the service under the new MDM authority when they are powered on and online.

 - To validate that things are working correctly after devices have checked-in and synchronized with the service after the change in MDM authority, look for the devices in the Azure portal.
-The devices that were previously managed by Configuration Manager (hybrid) will now be displayed as managed devices in Intune.
+The devices that were previously managed by Configuration Manager (hybrid) now display as managed devices in Intune.

 - E-mail profile

 - Wi-Fi profile